pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 ## Full Measurement Model

-With this in mind we'll now specify a full measurement that maps each of our thematically similar indicator metrics to an indicidual latent construct.
+With this in mind we'll now specify a full measurement that maps each of our thematically similar indicator metrics to an individual latent construct.
 This mandates the postulation of 5 distinct constructs where we only admit three metrics load on each construct.
 The choice of which metric loads on the latent construct is determined in our case by the constructs each measure is intended to measure.
 In the typical `lavaan` syntax we might write the model as follows:

 ```